 These regulations are not intended to regulate normal cutting, pruning and maintenance of trees on private property except where trees are located on lots that are undergoing development review or are otherwise protected within the Natural Resource Overlay District (NROD) of section 17.49.
 These standards are not intended to regulate farm and forest practices as those practices are defined under ORS 30.930.
 Farm or forest resources.
-An applicant for development may claimexemption from compliance with these standards if the development site containing the regulated grove or trees was a designated farm or forest use, tree farm, Christmas tree plantation, or other approved timber use within one year prior to development application.
+An applicant for development may claim that the regulated grove or trees was a designated farm or forest use, tree farm, Christmas tree plantation, or other approved timber use prior to development application.
 "Forest practices" and "forestlands" as used in this subsection shall have the meaning as set out in ORS 30.930.
-The Community Development Director has the authority to modify or waive compliance in this case.

-17.41.050 - Tree Protection - Compliance Options.
+17.41.050 Tree Protection - Compliance Options.